Meadowsys/wachmann/README.md

 note: you may need to run `chmod +x wachmann` and `chmod +x db-server.mjs` the first time if the files are not marked as executable

-- `./db-server.mjs` first to start database connector service
+- `./db.mjs` first to start database connector thing
 - `./wachmann` to start the bot

 [Galacon]: https://www.galacon.eu